Hold On (Jonas Brothers song)

 "Hold On" is a song by American pop rock band Jonas Brothers.
-The song was released as the lead single from their self-titled second album and was released on May 22, 2007.The iTunes Store named this single as number three on their "Best of the Store" Playlist on August 7, 2007.
+The song was released as the second single from their self-titled second album and was released on May 22, 2007.
+The iTunes Store named this single as number three on their "Best of the Store" Playlist on August 7, 2007.

-Background
+Background and composition

+"Hold On" was written by Nick Jonas, Joe Jonas and Kevin Jonas.
+According to Nick Jonas, the song was one of the first tracks written for their self-titled album.
+Explaining why they chose the song as the lead single, Kevin Jonas stated, "I think it was the first song that really captured the transition from the first album to this one... this was our song that we wrote, and people heard what we wanted to say."
+Speaking about the song's meaning, Joe Jonas stated, "You could be in any situation, but you're holding on because you don't want to give up on love.
+Say you're in a terrible situation, you can always find the light if you look hard enough."

 It is featured on the Disney Channel Original Movie, Johnny Kapahala: Back on Board and the film Free Style.

-"Hold On" is featured on multiple Jonas Brothers tours, including the most recent Happiness Begins Tour.
+Critical reception

+Billboard called the track, "a true classic," praising the song lyrically and musically.
+They stated, "From the second the song starts with pulsating electric guitar, the Jonas Brothers' vocals take off – particularly on the titular hook – as they send a message of hope for those experiencing heartbreak or simply going through a tough time."

 Music video

-The music video starts with the band grabbing their instruments and playing them.
+The music video for "Hold On" was released on May 22, 2007 and was directed by Declan Whitebloom.
+The video starts with the band grabbing their instruments and playing them.
 There, Joe Jonas starts singing as they play instruments.
 Then while the second chorus is being sung the walls and the roof fly away leaving the band on a windy desert only with their instruments.
 They keep singing as the wind hits on their faces.
 The song ends as the wind stops.

-The music video was used to promote Johnny Kapahala: Back on Board.

 Chart performance

 In August 2007, "Hold On" debuted at number 92 on the Billboard Hot 100, becoming the band's second charting single in their career (the first being "Year 3000", which peaked at number 31).
 The single peaked at number 53 on the Hot 100.

-In 2008, the song went platinum.
+Live performances

+"Hold On" is featured on multiple Jonas Brothers tours, including their Happiness Begins Tour.
+The group also performed the song live on their The Tour.